TristanCacqueray/gnome-mumble-push-to-talk/README.md

 # Usage

-Maintain both `<shift>` then `<window>` keys pressed to trigger push to talk.
+Push the top menu face icon to talk.
+Or toggle mute with the `<Super>F2` shortcut.

 # Install

-Copy the `mumble-push-to-talk@tristancacqueray.github.io` directory to your `~/.local/share/gnome-shell/extensions/`
+Copy the `mumble-push-to-talk@tristancacqueray.github.io` directory to your `~/.local/share/gnome-shell/extensions/`.

+Restart gnome-shell session if needed.

-Then run `gnome-extensions enable mumble-push-to-talk@tristancacqueray.github.io`
+Then run `gnome-extensions enable mumble-push-to-talk@tristancacqueray.github.io`.

 # Contribute

-Contributions are most welcome.
+Contributions are most welcome:

+- A setting widget to change the shortcut.
+- Figure out keyboard push to talk, see: https://gitlab.gnome.org/GNOME/gnome-shell/-/issues/2838
+- Hide the top menu icon when mumble is not running.

 To modify the extension, you will need a [PureScript][purescript] toolchain and the gnome developper tool.